-Last up, finish the ride with a 5-minute slow spinning cool down at an easy pace.
+Last up, finish the ride with a 5-minute slow-spinning cool down at an easy pace.

-3. Speed Intervals
+3. Speed Intervals Cycling Workout

-These powerful sessions can help you increase aerobic capacity (VO2 max) and power, burn mad calories, and they are perfect for the time-crunched runner.
+These powerful sessions can help you increase aerobic capacity (VO2 max) and power and burn mad calories, and they are perfect for the time-crunched runner.

 Start with a 10-minute easy-paced pedaling to get you warmed and set.

 Next, perform at least six to eight one-minute fast-pedal intervals near top speed—nothing less than 90 percent of your max.

 After the last interval, slow down and ride at a neutral pace for 5 minutes to cool down.

-4. Tabata Intervals
+4. Tabata Intervals Cycling Workout

 For a timer to keep track of your sprint and rest periods, feel free to down this Tabata-timer app.